microsoft/LightGBM/python-package/README.rst

     export CMAKE_GENERATOR_PLATFORM='Win32'
     pip install --no-binary lightgbm lightgbm

-By default, installation in environment with 32-bit Python is prohibited.
-However, you can remove this prohibition on your own risk by passing ``bit32`` option.

 It is **strongly not recommended** to use this version of LightGBM!

 Build with Time Costs Output